25 Things You Should Know Before Buying Rental Property

 If you have a stable income through your regular work, business ventures, or other assets, and you’re able to continue paying off your mortgage, using any extra money you have to buy a rental property could be a good idea for you.

-However, if you’re at risk of losing your income streams, you may be more suited to paying off your existing mortgage before embarking on a buy to let investment, as this will give you greater peace of mind and security before buying property to rent out.
+However, if you’re at risk of losing your income streams, you may be more suited to paying off your existing mortgage before embarking on a buy-to-let investment, as this will give you greater peace of mind and security before buying property to rent out.

 How Many Rental Properties Can I Buy?

-You can own as many rental properties as you like, as long as you have the sufficient funds to purchase them.
+You can own as many rental properties as you like, as long as you have sufficient funds to purchase them.

 Investors with a larger budget will often purchase multiple lower-cost properties rather than one higher-priced investment.